Chapter 5: Personnel05:04:07 Outside Employment

 Northeast State Community College recognizes the value of its students and personnel to the citizens of the state arising from the many types of consulting and other external experiences in which members of the faculty and staff may engage.
 Such activities can contribute to the quality of instruction, enhance the professional competency of the individual, and bring credit to the institution.
 These activities also provide valuable service to business, industry, professional groups, public and private organizations, local, state and federal governments, as well as provide important links between the institution and the community.

-As defined herein this policy does not apply: (a) to normal, short term professional activities such as participation in symposia, accreditation visits, speaking engagements, exhibitions, or recitals, even though honoraria may be received for such participation; or (b) when the individual is not within the term of his or her contract period or is on leave.
+As defined herein this policy does not apply: (a) to normal, short term professional activities such as participation in symposia, accreditation visits, speaking engagements, exhibitions, or recitals, even though honoraria may be received for such participation; or (b) when the individual is not within the term of their contract period or is on leave.

 The minimum guidelines pertaining to the outside employment of full-time faculty and staff members at Northeast State Community College are as follows: